Join our Movement

 Become an Impact Partner

-We are piloting a scheme to create a community of Impact Partners within Generation Change.
-Impact Partners are organisations that use a common impact framework and are working together to use evidence and data more effectively to learn about their impact on young people and communities.
+We are building a community of Impact Partners within Generation Change.
+Impact Partners are organisations that use a common impact framework and work together to use evidence and data to learn about their impact on young people and communities.

-To become an Impact Partner, organisations must complete our Impact Accelerator scheme, which we are currently piloting with 6 organisations.
-The scheme provides a host of support and training as well as independent validation by Dartington Social Research Unit.
+To become an Impact Partner, organisations must complete our Impact Accelerator, a 12 month scheme that we run in cohorts each year.
+The scheme provides a host of support and training as well as independent validation by Dartington Service Design Lab.
 If you are interested in potentially joining this scheme when we launch it later this year - please get in touch.

 "The Generation Change Impact Accelerator has made my life easier as it has helped me to identify key areas of development and focus our efforts.
 You've given me a tool to get buy in from the staff: all staff have fed into this and they totally understand the benefit in the Accelerator in supporting us to evidence our impact and value - It's not a resource drain, because these are all things we have to tackle anyway."